Ardeleanu-Vlad-George/fft-for-img/README.md

  command line.
 No checks are done to see that the names are correct, that the dimensions are respected, all of this are just assumed by the program and assured by the developer.
 Inside the 'data' folder, images are divided by whether they are for input or output, and then further divided by their sizes.
+Project is using ISO 1998 version of the C++ language.